rtens/blog.rtens.org/src/articles/zells/2016-11-28 A Unified Computing Model.md

 ### Distributed

 A cell can be distributed over multiple processes and machines.
 It is connected to a *peer* by sending it a *join* signal with information about how the peer can be reached.
-If a cell can't deliver a message, it will forward it to all its peers by sending them a *deliver* signal.
+If a cell can't deliver a message, it will forward it to each of its peers in turn by sending them a *deliver* signal.
 If a peer can't deliver the message either, it responds with *failed*, otherwise with *received*.
 A peer is disconnected from a cell by sending a *leave* signal.

 To be able to avoid endlessly forwarding messages in circular peer connections, a *deliver* signal contains a globally unique identifier.
-There are no guarantees regarding the order of messages or the number an individual message is delivered.
+Messages are guaranteed to be delivered at most once, but there are no guarantees regarding the order of messages.

 #### Example